allegroai/clearml-docs/docs/apps/clearml_session.md

 After entering a `clearml-session` command with all specifications:

-   1. `clearml-session` creates a new [Task](../fundamentals/task.md) that is responsible for setting up the SSH and JupyterLab / VS Code environment, according to your specifications, on the host machine.
+   1. `clearml-session` creates a new [Task](../fundamentals/task.md) that is responsible for setting up the SSH and JupyterLab / VS Code environment according to your specifications on the host machine.

-   1. The Task is enqueued to the queue ClearML Agent listens to and then executed by it.
-It will download the appropriate server and execute it.
+   1. The Task is enqueued, and a ClearML Agent pulls and executes it.
+The agent downloads the appropriate server and launches it.

-   1. Once the Agent finishes the initial setup of the interactive Task, the local `cleaml-session` connects to the host machine via SSH, and tunnels both SSH and JupyterLab over the SSH connection.
+   1. Once the agent finishes the initial setup of the interactive Task, the local `cleaml-session` connects to the host machine via SSH, and tunnels both SSH and JupyterLab over the SSH connection.
 If a specific Docker was specified, the JupyterLab environment will run inside the Docker.